jaydenlsf/order-management-app/README.md

 #### Integration Testing
 Integration testing is used to test the application as a whole, rather than mocking the application to it's routes as we do in unit testing.
 To do this, a Python package called `Selenium` is used to simulate a user interacting with our application directly, and test the results are as expected.

-The code block shown below is to test the behaviour of the application when a user tries to place an order with a non-existing account.
+The code block shown below is an example of integration testing to test the behaviour of the application when a user tries to place an order with a non-existing account.
 When this situation occurs, the user will see an error message displayed under the text box. `assertIn` tests the first and second arguments are equal.
 The test will fail if the values are not equal.

 ```python
 class TestAddOrder(TestBase):